alantheprice/ledit-agent/README.md

 - **Add Examples** - Show desired input/output
 - **Attach Mockups** - Visual references for UI work
 - **Use Labels** - Help categorize the type of work
+- **PR Feedback** - The agent automatically sees PR reviews and comments, so you can ask it to "address the PR feedback" or "fix the issues mentioned in the review"

 ### For Cost Control
 - Start with cheaper models (`gpt-4o-mini`, `gemini-flash`)